Mac OS X 10.1

 Mac OS X 10.1 (code named Puma) is the second major release of macOS, Apple's desktop and server operating system.
 It superseded Mac OS X 10.0 and preceded Mac OS X Jaguar.
 Mac OS X 10.1 was released on September 25, 2001, as a free update for Mac OS X 10.0 users.

-The operating system was handed out for no charge by Apple employees after Steve Jobs' keynote speech at the Seybold publishing conference in San Francisco.
+The operating system was handed out for free by Apple employees after Steve Jobs' keynote speech at the Seybold publishing conference in San Francisco.
 It was subsequently distributed to Mac users on October 25, 2001, at Apple Stores and other retail stores that carried Apple products.